Rijksmuseum van Oudheden: The contributions of Rottiers

-The growth of the National Museum of Antiquities would prove to be depended much more upon foreign investments.
+The growth of the National Museum of Antiquities would prove to be dependent much more upon foreign investments.
 Despite the gathering of antiquities from various Dutch organizations, the really important additions to the museum would come from buying personal collections.
 Among the first of these was the first Rottiers Collection.
 It belonged to a retired Flemish colonel who had begun collecting during a stay in Athens.
 In 1820, this collection was offered to the government of the Low Countries and Reuvens was sent to determine its value and recommend on whether to buy or not.
 Reuvens was enthusiastic about the collection because it contained original Greek sculpture and Greek pottery, categories which lacked in the Leiden collection until then.
 Cautioning the ministry not to buy at any price, the Rottiers collection was eventually sold for the sum of 12,000 guilders and placed in the National Museum of Antiquities.

 In 1822, Rottiers sold a second collection, of smaller importance, to the government.
 The best piece in this collection would later turn out to be a modern cast of a marble head, a forgery.
 With both the first and the second Rottiers collections, the origins would remain shady.
 In both cases it was hinted or outright claimed that Rottiers and his son had dug up at least part of the antiquities themselves.
 However, in both cases it would turn out that perhaps all of the collection was bought.
 Rottiers also repeatedly admitted to selling forgeries and misleading buyers, but told Reuvens that he would never do so to him and that his earlier mistakes were youthful folly.

 From 1824 to 1826, Rottiers made a journey through the Mediterranean, paid for by the ministry.
 This journey was Rottiers' own idea, and the purpose of it was to buy antiquities.
 Reuvens, who was not very enthusiastic about this project, was asked to provide Rottiers with instructions.
 During these travels Rottiers complained a lot, and for a while failed to produce any real results.
 The ministry had to go as far as send him an official warning to stop using government funds for anything other than buying antiquities.
 Plans of Rottiers' to start his own excavations were never discussed with Reuvens, and eventually Rottiers actually excavated on Melos.
 After this excavation Rottiers continued his travels and bought antiquities.
 During a lengthy stay on Rhodes, he studied and described the medieval architecture, large parts of which would later be destroyed, making the drawings commissioned by Rottiers invaluable.

 In March and September 1826, the museum received the acquired antiquities.
 Reuvens wrote a largely negative report.
 Though he was pleased with some of the pieces, most were hardly special and Rottiers had not provided substantial background information.